AionSystem/SOVEREIGN-TRACE-PROTOCOL/DATA-PROCESSING-AGREEMENT.md

 **"CCPA"** means the California Consumer Privacy Act, Cal.
 Civ.
 Code § 1798.100 et seq., as amended by CPRA.

+**"Public Ledger"** means the immutable STP ledger stored in the GitHub repository.
+It contains SHA‑256 hashes and calendar timestamps, not raw personal data.
+The hash function is one‑way; personal data cannot be reconstructed from the hash alone.

 ---

 ## ARTICLE 2 — SCOPE OF PROCESSING